 If you are in Talas Region, the Gumbez of Manas is the thing to see and a recital of Manas is the thing to hear.
 See our blog post the Epic of Manas for details.
 The Talas Region is one of the most isolated regions in Kyrgyzstan and also offers off road adventures.

 The town of Talas is a town in northwestern located in the Talas River valley between two mountain ranges and is the administrative headquarters of Talas Region (Oblasty).
-The town was founded by East Slavic settlers in 1877.
+It was founded by East Slavic settlers in 1877.

 To the south is the Besh-Tash (five rocks) valley with the Besh-Tash National Park. (see below)